KIN4340 – Taiwan Studies

 Course content

 This course will introduce you to the complexities of Taiwan’s culture, history, society and political status and practices.
-Curriculum and classes will focus on issues of particular importance: early history, modern history, politics, cross-strait relations, Taiwanese and Chinese identities, Taiwan’s indigenous peoples, languages of Taiwan, religion, gender, and Taiwanese cinema.
+Curriculum and classes will focus on issues of particular importance: history, politics, cross-strait relations, Taiwanese and Chinese identities, Taiwan’s indigenous peoples, languages of Taiwan, religion, gender, literature, and other aspects of Taiwanese society and culture.

 Taiwan is a small island with a large population (23.5 million) and is of huge importance both for China and the world.
 Taiwan is the 8th largest economy in Asia and the 22nd in the world.
 It is geographically situated in a spot with potential escalating conflicts between the world’s main powers, and it is increasingly seen as a counter movement to growing trends of totalitarianism elsewhere.

-In this course, students will learn how to approach Taiwan through a variety of sources and media from different genres, helped by guest lecturers with a research background related to the topics on Taiwan.
+In this course, students will learn how to study Taiwan from different approaches and through a variety of sources and media, The classes are taught by the teacher responsible for the course in collaboration with guest lecturers with relevant research background.

 Learning outcome

-• You will learn to identify, read, summarize, critically assess, and analyse sources relevant to the study of key topics in Chinese culture and history.
+- You will learn to identify, read, summarize, critically assess, and analyse sources relevant to the study of key topics in Taiwanese and Chinese culture and history.

 Admission to the course